 i) this agreement ends.

 8.4 We may prevent access to Internet Banking if you’re using an outdated browser or are using a version of our app we no longer support.
 How well Internet Banking works may also be affected by your browser settings.
 You can restore your access by updating to the latest version of the browser or app, or by reinstating settings that have been disabled.

-8.5 We may de-register you or suspend your use of Internet Banking or security details for security reasons if you haven’t used them for a long time or do not use them for 90 days after registering.
+8.5 We may de-register you or suspend your use of Internet Banking or security details for security reasons if you haven’t used them for more than 30 days, or if you don't hold any products you can access through Internet banking.
 If we do this, you can ask us to reactivate them but you may need to re-register.